asesidaa/TaikoLocalServer/TaikoLocalServer/README.md

         //13: Winter Seasonal Songs Pack
         //14: World Popular Songs
+        //15: Taiko no Tatsujin 20th Anniversary Songs
+        //You can find the corresponding folderId in the wordlist by searching for keys called folder_eventX, where X is the folderId
-        //15: Taiko no Tatsujin 20th Anniversary Songs "verupNo": 1, // Used to control whether the client should update to a new event folder when offline cache files are still present
+        "verupNo": 1, // Used to control whether the client should update to a new event folder when offline cache files are still present
         "priority": 1,
         "songNo": [] // The uniqueId of the songs to be added to this event folder, if left empty, this folder will not show up in-game